3fon3fonov/exostriker/README.md

 In [1]: import exostriker

-or e.g. to load the RV routines:
+or e.g., to load the RV routines:

 In [1]: import exostriker.lib.RV_mod as rv
 In [2]: fit = rv.signal_fit(name="hip5364") #creates the "fit" object that contains everything.